 Link Building in the AI Era: Why Quality and Consistency Are Your Only Safety Nets

-For over two decades, backlinks have been the backbone of Search Engine Optimisation (SEO).
+For over two decades, backlinks have been the backbone of Search Engine Optimization (SEO).
 They are the fundamental currency of the web, acting as a vote of confidence from one site to another, signaling to Google that your content is trusted, authoritative, and relevant.

 However, the digital landscape is shifting.
 With the rise of Artificial Intelligence (AI) and Generative AI Overviews, the way users search and the way Google retrieves information is changing fundamentally.
 This begs the question: Is link building still relevant?